Berymuch/Streamer.Bot/README.md

 # Botymuch (Powered by [Streamer.Bot](https://streamer.bot/))
 > [!NOTE]
 > Botymuch v1.4.5 is a major release that reorganizes/consolidates many actions and changes the code hierarchy.
 This will result in the duplication of some functions if updating from a previous version.
-Botymuch v1.1.5+ Require Streamer.bot v1.0.0+.
+Botymuch requires the latest stable version of Streamer.bot.

 Command Documentation | Action Documentation | OBS Documentation | SFX Files | Clip Player | StreamDeck Profile :-: | :-: | :-: | :-: | :-: | :-: